groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-document-comparison-groupdocs-comparison/_index.md

 └── pom.xml
 ```

-This keeps things clean and makes it easy to add test documents.

-## Core Implementation: Step-by-Step Guide
+## Core Implementation: Step‑by‑Step Guide

-Now for the fun part - let's start comparing some documents!
-We'll cover four main features that'll handle most of your document comparison needs.

 ### Understanding the Comparer Class

-Before diving into specific features, let's understand the main class you'll be working with.
 The `Comparer` class is your primary interface for document comparison:

 ```java
 import com.groupdocs.comparison.Comparer;